dbaron/inlines-and-floats/README.md

 repeat layout of a line.
 The repetition is implemented in the loops in nsBlockFrame::ReflowInlineFrames.
 These three reasons are:

-LINE_REFLOW_REDO_NO_PULL:  We redo the line's reflow when we've placed content on the line past the last break that fits.
+LineReflowStatus::RedoNoPull:  We redo the line's reflow when we've placed content on the line past the last break that fits.
 This happens because, in Gecko, we place one frame (box, rendering object) on the line at a time.
 There are frequently not break opportunities between